DULUTH'S FIRST DAY CAMP:

 Registration is NOW OPEN for Camp Kitchigami at the Y at Woodland and the Y at the Essentia Wellness Center.

+A reminder that the $50 deposit due upon registration is non-refundable.
 Have more questions?
 Check out our 2020 Day Camp Kitchigami Policies and Procedures.
 Please note that these policies and procedures may be modified throughout the summer in light of ongoing recommendations from the CDC, MDH, and ACA in response to the novel coronavirus, COVID-19.

 Day Camp Kitchigami Summer 2020 is being held at the Y at the Woodland Community Center and the YMCA at the Essentia Wellness Center.
 We ask that families remain at one location throughout the summer in order to allow us to keep camper/counselor groups as consistent as possible.
 Both of these sites will allow us to maximize outdoor opportunities while still allowing for social distancing when the weather requires us to be indoors.
 Please note that we do not yet have a reopening date for our pool at the EWC, should that influence your family's decision on a site.